-- You can do light housework 2 weeks after surgery.
+- You can start doing light housework 2 weeks after surgery.

-It is probably okay to start sexual activity when you can climb 2 flights of stairs without being short of breath.
-Check with your doctor.
+It is probably ok to start sexual activity when you can climb 2 flights of stairs without being short of breath.
+Check with your surgeon.

 Make sure your home is safe as you are recovering.
 For example, remove throw rugs to prevent tripping and falling.
 To stay safe in the bathroom, install grab bars to help you get in and out of the tub or shower.

-For the first 6 weeks after your surgery, you must be careful how you use your arms and upper body when you move.
+For the first 6 weeks after surgery, be careful how you use your arms and upper body when you move.
 Press a pillow over your incision when you need to cough or sneeze.

-Ask your doctor when it is okay to start driving again.
-Do not drive if you are taking narcotic pain medicine.
+Ask your doctor when it is ok to start driving again.
+DO NOT drive if you are taking narcotic pain medicine.
 Drive only short distances at first.
-Do not drive when traffic is heavy.
+DO NOT drive when traffic is heavy.

-It is common to take 4 to 6 weeks off work after lung surgery.
-Ask your doctor when you can go back to work.
+It is common to take 4 to 8 weeks off work after lung surgery.
+Ask your surgeon when you can go back to work.
 You may need to adjust your work activities when you first go back, or work only part-time for a while.